-In this section, I describe “driven” leadership and personality styles (commonly adopted amongst leadership today) versus a truly motivated (and inspirational) leadership style.
+In this section, I describe the concept of “driven” leadership and personality types versus truly motivated (and inspirational) leadership and personality types.
 What are the differences between “driven” leaders and “inspired” leaders?
 Read on to find these important insights, success tools and coping skills.

-Purely Achievement-Oriented & “Success-Driven” Leadership Exhibits Signs Of:
+Purely Achievement-Oriented or “Success-Driven” Leadership Exhibits Signs of:

-*Self-seeking behavior (primarily operating for self-benefit, adopting the “do-me first” philosophy rather than a group, team or community oriented emphasis for the greater good)
+- Self-seeking behavior, primarily operating for self-benefit, adopting the “do-me first” philosophy rather than acting on behalf of the betterment of the whole group

-*Neuroticism, working to achieve success at any and all costs (legal or illegal), overlooking human rights issues, worker safety, healthy boundaries, and work-life balance, even making irrational self-sacrifices at the stake of personal and worker health, family and personal obligations
+- Neuroticism, working to achieve success at any and all costs (legal or illegal), overlooking human rights issues, worker safety, healthy boundaries, and work-life balance, even making irrational self-sacrifices at the cost of personal and worker health, family and personal obligations

-*Adopting an “Ends Justify the Means” attitude to not just “tighten up the belt” but cut corners for short-term benefits, arbitrary milestones and appearances of success (often illegal or morally questionable)
+- Adopting an “Ends Justify the Means” attitude to not just “tighten up the belt” but cut corners for short-term benefits, arbitrary milestones and appearances of success (sometimes illegal or morally questionable)

-*Fear-based motivation, operating from the standpoint of lack rather than abundance, a doom-and-gloom attitude that deflates others rather than uplifts and encourage those around us
+- Fear-based motivation, operating from the standpoint of lack rather than abundance, a doom-and-gloom attitude that deflates others rather than uplifts and encourages others

-*Aggression or passive-aggressive communication style and behavior, adopting controlling behavior and procedures such as manipulation, embarrassment, humiliation, while shaming, isolating, or alienating others inappropriately, utilizes sarcasm as a means of communication
+- Aggressive or passive-aggressive communication style and behavior, adopting controlling behavior and procedures such as manipulation, embarrassment, humiliation, while shaming, isolating, or alienating others inappropriately, utilizes sarcasm as a means of communication

-- Lack of mindfulness, does not take into account long-term consequences, thoughts and opinions of others outside a small scope, takes on too much responsibility without delegation
+- Lack of mindfulness, does not take into account long-term consequences, does not plan ahead or takes on too much responsibility without delegation

-*A lack of ownership for mistakes or poor communication, blaming, covering up mistakes or pinning it on others
+- A lack of responsibility and ownership for mistakes or poor communication, blaming others, covering up mistakes

 Truly Motivated and Inspired Leadership Styles and Personality Types Demonstrate: